What is a Sponsor Licence?

 When you make your application for your Sponsor Licence, you may be required to pay an application fee.
 This varies depending on the type of licence you are applying for and the type of organisation you are.

 The current sponsor licence application fees are set out in the table below.

 |Type of licence||Fee for small or charitable sponsors||Fee for medium or large sponsors|

-There is no fee for adding a Tier 5 licence to an existing Tier 2 licence.
+There is no fee for adding a Temporary Worker licence to an existing Skilled Worker licence.

 Your duties as a sponsor

-There are various responsibilities you will need to carry out as a Tier 5 or a Tier 2 Sponsor company.
+There are various responsibilities you will need to carry out as a Temporary Worker or Skilled Worker Sponsor company.
 Failure to carry out these duties could result in your application being refused or your Sponsor Licence being revoked.

 Your responsibilities will include:

 - Completing the test to prove that the role you are planning to employ someone for cannot be filled by a resident in the UK.